Social Media and SEO

 Social media and SEO

-We would never tell you that just being on media will directly impact your ranking about SEO, but as I hope you understand now, it can most definitely help.
-It can increase brand awareness, more traffic, more eyeballs on your content and learn about your business, all help
+We would never tell you that just being on social media will directly impact your SEO ranking, but as I hope you understand now, it can most definitely help.
+It can increase brand awareness and traffic.
+Having more eyeballs on your content, learning about your business is always a great way to gain potential clients.